34 Pictures to See Which Muscle You’re Stretching

 Targeted Muscles – Forearm Extensor

 Pack the shoulder down and back.
-Rotate the shoulder externally to get into the optimal position for stretching your forearm muscle.
+Rotate the shoulder externally to get into the optimal position for stretching your forearm muscles.
 Hold this position and put pressure on the opposite hand to start stretching.
-Continue with the stretching by touch your fingertips together in the shape of a teacup.
+Continue with the stretching by touching your fingertips together in the shape of a teacup.

 13. Lateral Shoulder Stretch